frontiersi/5gtb-rpi/README.md

 The systemd services execute the scripts at startup, so they should work when the RaspberryPi is booted.

-Alternatively, the startup script can be run manually, which may be useful for development or debugging.
+Alternatively, the startup script can be run manually, which may be useful for development or debugging:

-**Note:** The systemd services should be disabled if running manually, as the output NMEA stream from the serial port will be partially populating multiple files, making the output NMEA files unreadable.

 ```console
 $HOME/5gtb-rpi/startup/5gtb_startup.sh
 ```

+**Note:** The systemd services should be disabled when running manually, as the serial port will be already in use.

 ### Accessing Data

-NMEA (`.nmea`) and RTCM (`.rtcm`) files can be found in the folder set in [Output Directory](#output-directory).
+NMEA (`.nmea`) and RTCM (`.rtcm`) files logged by the services can be found in the folder set in the [Output Directory](#output-directory) config.

+When the services are running, NMEA messages are also streamed over a TCP server on port `29471`.
+The stream can be interfaced over the net with `netcat`, `gpsd`, or similar.

 ### Data Timezone